aimclub/GEFEST/README.rst

 Current R&D and future plans
 ============================

-Currently, we are working on integration of new types of physical objects with consideration of their internal structure.\n
+Currently, we are working on integration of new types of physical objects with consideration of their internal structure.

 The major ongoing tasks: